SmileyChris/django-includecontents/README.md

-# DjangoX
+# Django IncludeContents tag

-DjangoX is a simple Django template engine that provides a simple way to use component based architecture in Django.
+Provides a component-like `{% includecontents %}` tag to Django, also providing a simple Django template engine that extends this tag to work like an HTML component.

 For example: